best color lights for sleep

 This may not be a concern for many, but if you have trouble sleeping, you’ll want to be careful to avoid things that can induce alertness at night, even red light!

-When Should You Use These Lights?
+When Should You Use a Sleep Light?

 I recommend turning on your sleep lights about two to three hours before your bedtime.